zackpandora/zackpandora/README.md

-- a c++ , python programmer
+- a c++ , python and gdscript programmer
-- about to learn java
+- about to learn C
 - discord : @somebodywithalongusername

+- cant really call myself decent at coding till i learn a low level language

  - where are my repos?
    well they're private ofc